paragonsean/404StarLink/v1/java-client/docs/ProjectsApi.md

 |-------------|-------------|------------------|
 | **200** | Successful response |  -  |

-<a id="monitoringProjectsDashboardsGet"></a>
+<a id="connectorsProjectsLocationsOperationsList"></a>
-# **monitoringProjectsDashboardsGet**
+# **connectorsProjectsLocationsOperationsList**
-> Dashboard monitoringProjectsDashboardsGet(name, $xgafv, accessToken, alt, paramCallback, fields, key, oauthToken, prettyPrint, quotaUser, uploadProtocol, uploadType)
+> ListOperationsResponse connectorsProjectsLocationsOperationsList(name, $xgafv, accessToken, alt, paramCallback, fields, key, oauthToken, prettyPrint, quotaUser, uploadProtocol, uploadType, filter, pageSize, pageToken)

-Fetches a specific dashboard.This method requires the monitoring.dashboards.get permission on the specified dashboard.
-For more information, see Cloud Identity and Access Management (https://cloud.google.com/iam).
+Lists operations that match the specified filter in the request.
+If the server doesn&#39;t support this method, it returns &#x60;UNIMPLEMENTED&#x60;.

 ### Example
 ```java